-Courtesy Repeat of Tuesday's 'Inflation Conturbation' ALERT!!

-It is clear now that fears of inflation can create some market disorder, yet that appears to be in the context of some inflation being expected within the current US economic reopening.
+Another Courtesy Repeat of Tuesday's 'Inflation Conturbation' ALERT!! (for its perspective on the big difference in key forms of inflation) It is clear now that fears of inflation can create some market disorder, yet that appears to be in the context of some inflation being expected within the current US economic reopening.
 And as such, while fears of overheating can weigh on the US equities and by extension the entire 'risk-on' psychology, the strength of the factors driving the higher consumer and commercial spending are going to be a positive factor overall unless and until inflation gets out of control.